RandomCreeper/two-stages-water-leakage-detection-and-localization/README.md

 #### `preprocess/`
 Contains the data-preparation notebooks.

 - `data_preprocessing.ipynb` builds or cleans the merged SCADA table used by the models
 - `preprocessed_data_check.ipynb` validates the processed dataset and checks the resulting schema

 #### `full_version/`
 Contains the **reference / full-size pipeline**.

 - `battledim_stage1.py` recall-first Stage 1 detector
 - `battledim_stage1_tuned_config.json` tuned Stage 1 configuration
 - `battledim_stage2_a_v2.ipynb` patched Stage 2 notebook for packet building, confirmation, localization, evaluation, and reporting

-#### TinyML scripts in the repo root
+#### `tinyML/`
-These implement the **compressed MCU-friendly version**.
+Contains the **compressed MCU-friendly version**.

 - `battledim_stage1_tiny.py` compact Stage 1 detector intended for embedded-style use
 - `battledim_tinyml_final.py` core TinyML pipeline implementation and exports
 - `battledim_tinyml_driver.py` easiest entry point to run all TinyML candidates and select the best one
 - `battledim_tinyml_export.py` exports final run artifacts from cached candidate summaries

+> On Linux and macOS, the folder name is case-sensitive: use `tinyML/`, not `tinyml/`.

 ---